informalsystems/hermes/guide/src/commands/queries/connection.md

     Query the identifiers of all connections on a chain

 FLAGS:
-        --chain <CHAIN_ID>    identifier of the chain to query
+        --chain <CHAIN_ID>    Identifier of the chain to query
 ```

 __Example__